frederikprijck/webtask-pullrequests/readme.md

 # Testing the set up
 ## Live
-I've created a public repository which you can use to test the integreation, feel free to create several PR's at https://github.com/frederikprijck/test.
+I've created a public repository which you can use to test the integration, feel free to create several PR's at https://github.com/frederikprijck/test.
 Labels and comments should be added automaticly (tho it can take a while before IFTTT picks it up).

 ## Deploy your own version
 I understand that, for testing purposes, you prefer to deploy the webtask your self.